 A hole was observed on the neighbouring property to the south of the site.
-The location of the hole is shown on the attached Test Location Plan and is shown in Figure 7 below.
+The location of the hole is shown on the attached Test Location Plan and is shown in Figure 6 below.

-Figure 7: Hole observed at surface of neighbouring property.
+Figure 6: Hole observed at surface of neighbouring property.
 The hole diameter was approximately 2 m.
 The location of the hole coincides with the approximate location of the "Tunnel Mouth" as shown on RT603

 Two drainage gullies were observed at the site.
-One is located in the eastern part of the site and one was located in the middle and western part of the site.
+One is located in the eastern part of the site and one was located on the western part of the site.